 CAMPUS FITNESS CENTERS AND ATHLETIC FACILITIES

-Gesling Stadium, the outdoor track, the soccer field, the outdoor basketball court and the tennis courts are closed to all community members.
-The Department of Athletics and Recreation is offering a number of virtual opportunities for all members of our community.
+Gesling Stadium, the outdoor track, the soccer field, the outdoor basketball court and the tennis courts will be open and monitored by Athletics department staff.
+The Department of Athletics and Recreation is still offering a number of virtual opportunities for all members of our community.